tkopecek/koji-docs-ng/source/Operations Guide/server_howto.rst

    VACUUM ANALYZE sessions;

-Optionally (if you're using :ref:`reservation API <cg_api>` for content generators), you could want to run also reservation cleanup:
+Optionally (if you're using :ref:`reservation API <cg_api>` for content generators), you would want to run also reservation cleanup:

 .. code-block:: sql